antzGames/Easy-Web-Loader/README.md

 ## Adding your images

-There are two PNG images that you need to have ready.
+There are two PNG images that you need to prepare.
 Both are recommended to be 1280x720 or smaller.

 - The first image needs to be renamed `clickme.png` in lower case.
 - The second image needs to be renamed `loading.png` in lower case.